Consensys/hyperledger-besu-ethers/README.md

 ## Pantheon

 This library will only work against Pantheon 1.2 and above.
 It will not work against the 1.1.x releases.
+The library uses Pantheon's [JSON-RPC APIs](https://docs.pantheon.pegasys.tech/en/latest/Pantheon-API/JSON-RPC-API/) over HTTP.

 See [Pantheon Privacy](https://docs.pantheon.pegasys.tech/en/latest/Privacy/Privacy-Overview/) for more details on how Pantheon supports private transactions.